sage-code/maj/basic.md

 Preposition "ud" can be used for location:

-* ud la loca ti andu-ga? = where you going?
+* ud la locta ti andu-ga? = where you going?
-* ud da loca ti venu-ga? = where you coming from?
+* ud de locta ti venu-ga? = where you coming from?
+* ud de locta ti seru-ga? = where are you from?

-* ud la loca ce ti palu-ga? = are you plaing?
+* ud la locta ce ti palu-ga? = are you plaing?
-* ud la loca ce ti andu-ga? = are we going?
+* ud la locta ce ti andu-ga? = are we going?
-* ud la loca ce ti andu-ga? = are you going?
+* ud la locta ce ti andu-ga? = are you going?
-* ud la loca ce ti palu-ga? = are we plaing?
+* ud la locta ce ti palu-ga? = are we plaing?

 **expressions**

-* da uda  la uda!      = from where to where!
+* da uda   la uda?      = from where to where!
 * da cia   la dea!      = from here to there!
-* da loca ce ti picu!  = from where you like!
+* da locta ce ti picu!  = from where you like!